-For NVIDIA GPUs, you need to have CUDA version 2.3 or later installed to get the GPU acceleration.
+For NVIDIA GPUs, you need to have CUDA version 3.1 or later installed to get the GPU acceleration.
+OpenCL is included with CUDA for NVIDIA GPUs.
 It is recommended that you test your installation before trying to run OpenMM and the provided examples.